Installing Electrical Outlets in a Garage Workshop

 - The outlets ran in a series would be about 8 feet apart, and would be 20′ and 28′ from the breaker box.
 Can I run them together?

 This electrical wiring question came from Kevin, in Milwaukee, Wisconsin.

 How to Install Wiring for Workshop Garage Outlets

-Skill Level: Intermediate to Advanced – Best performed by a Certified Electrician or Electrical Contractor.
+Skill Level: Intermediate to Advanced.
+This electrical project is best performed by a Certified Electrician or Licensed Residential Electrical Contractor.

 Tools Required: Basic Electricians Pouch Hand Tools and Voltage Tester.

 Estimated Time: Depends on personal level experience and ability to work with tools.